-- Bill 4.0: Talks appear to be going nowhere on an interim 3.5 relief bill even as Administration officials confirm the small business loan funds will be depleted by weeks' end.
-Congressional conversations continue on what should be included in the larger 4.0 emergency relief bill but the original goal by Speaker Pelosi and others to have 4.0 completed by May looks unlikely.
-The leadership of both bodies released schedule updates today noting they would not be back 'in person' until May 4. - Bill 3.0: Coronavirus Aid, Relief, and Economic Security (CARES) Act, (H.R.
-748) passed on March 27. - A congressional section by section summary is available here. - A&B detailed summaries are below: - A&B Summary CARES Act Health Provisions - A&B Overview CARES Act Health Care Grants and Reimbursement Changes - A&B Overview CARES Act Key Health Care Appropriations - A&B Analysis CARES Act Funding Sources - A&B Summary CARES Act Small Business Provisions - A&B Summary CARES Act Educational Provisions and Appropriations - A&B Summary CARES Act Individual and Business Tax Provisions - A&B Summary CARES Act Unemployment Provisions - A&B Summary CARES Act Labor Provisions - A&B Guide how the CARES Act refundable Employer Retention tax credit for employers works - A&B Hospital Provisions Tracking Document of COVID-19 Provisions Impacting Hospitals from all three emergency bills (Updated on 4/14/20) - A&B Summary of oversight and enforcement provisions in the CARES Act - Congress has passed three coronavirus emergency response bills and the first two are below: - Bill 1.0: Coronavirus Preparedness and Response Supplemental (CPPRS) (H.R.
-6074) passed on March 5. - Bill 2.0: Families First Coronavirus Response Act (FFCRA) (H.R.
+- Bill 4.0: Treasury Secretary Steven Mnuchin and Congressional leaders continue to talk but progress on an interim relief bill remains unclear even as the Small Business Administration announced that the loan fund was depleted.
+While there is agreement that another \$250 billion is needed, a consensus on other details has not been reached including on whether to include additional dollars for health care providers, state and local public health agencies, and an increase in low-income food assistance.
+(New) - The Congressional Budget Office completed a preliminary estimate of the budgetary effects of the CARES Act and estimates the Act will increase federal deficits by about \$1.8 trillion over the 2020-2030 period.
+(New) - Bill 3.0: Coronavirus Aid, Relief, and Economic Security (CARES) Act, (H.R.
+748) passed on March 27.
+A congressional section by section summary is available here. - A&B detailed summaries are below: - A&B Summary CARES Act Health Provisions - A&B Overview CARES Act Health Care Grants and Reimbursement Changes - A&B Overview CARES Act Key Health Care Appropriations - A&B Analysis CARES Act Funding Sources - A&B Summary CARES Act Small Business Provisions - A&B Summary CARES Act Educational Provisions and Appropriations - A&B Summary CARES Act Individual and Business Tax Provisions - A&B Summary CARES Act Unemployment Provisions - A&B Summary CARES Act Labor Provisions - A&B Guide how the CARES Act refundable Employer Retention tax credit for employers works - A&B Hospital Provisions Tracking Document of COVID-19 Provisions Impacting Hospitals from all three emergency bills (Updated on 4/16/20) - A&B Summary of oversight and enforcement provisions in the CARES Act - Congress has passed three coronavirus emergency response bills and the first two are below: - Bill 1.0: Coronavirus Preparedness and Response Supplemental (CPPRS) (H.R.
+6074) passed on March 5.

+Bill 2.0: Families First Coronavirus Response Act (FFCRA) (H.R.
 6201) passed on March 18.